taobataoma/meanTorrent/README.md

 65. New feature for torrent screenshots image upload and edit by uploader or admin or oper, the image link url address support also.
 67. Users score/uploaded/downloaded number changed line graph and detail history of last few days.
 68. Tracker PIV6 support, and show uses IP type(v4.v6) in users list of torrent detail page.
+69. Add a reason when administrator to banned a user.
+70. Add a configure item to setting whether ban the users inviter when the user was banned. and you can setting whether ban the inviter when the inviter is a vip user.

 #### Chat room feature:
 1. Users name list